 As with many things we encounter in life, the first step is always the hardest one to take.
-When it comes to setting up an e-commerce site it is easy to get lost even before getting started.
+When it comes to creating an eCommerce Website it is easy to get lost even before getting started.
 You might have an amazing idea, done plenty of research, and spent resources on acquiring the tools you need, but none of that will matter if you don’t know how to implement and use them.

-Instead of getting bogged down in search of a foolproof plan for setting up your e-commerce site, listed below is a step-by-step procedure to make it easier to follow and understand:
+Instead of getting bogged down in search of a foolproof plan for creating an eCommerce website, listed below is a step-by-step procedure to make it easier to follow and understand:

 1. Know your target market